Deploy Succeeded But Page Shows Old Content: Fix

 Pick the one for your host:

-# Vercel — redeploy without build cache
+# Vercel — redeploy without the build cache

 vercel --prod --force

-# Cloudflare — dashboard: Caching → Configuration → Purge Everything
+# Cloudflare — Dashboard: Caching → Configuration → Purge Everything

 curl -X POST "https://api.cloudflare.com/client/v4/zones/$ZONE_ID/purge_cache" \